 It’s all true, and there’s nothing mysterious about it.

-Once you begin implementing SEO best practices, over time, you’ll see a significant increase in leads.
+Once you begin implementing SEO best practices, you’ll see a significant increase in leads over time.
 You just need to be patient and consistent.

-After all, there are a lot of websites trying to rank well on Google, which means there’s a lot of competition out there.
+After all, many websites are trying to rank well on Google, which means there’s a lot of competition out there.
 When people in your local market are looking to sell or purchase a home, it’d be great if you were the first name they saw, but that will only happen if you begin ranking for the right keywords in your market.

 But it’s worth the effort.